-Brian Lebovitz, M.D., F.A.C.S. has been practicing medicine since 1999 in a private-based practice prior to joining ENT and Allergy Associates.
+Brian Lebovitz, M.D., has been practicing medicine since 1999 in a private-based practice prior to joining ENT and Allergy Associates.
 He received his undergraduate degree from Wesleyan University and then went on to complete his medical training at the University of Pittsburgh.

 Dr. Lebovitz completed his residency in Otorhinolaryngology (ENT) at Jefferson University Hospital in Philadelphia, PA.
 Dr. Lebovitz has privileges at Morristown Medical Center in Morristown, NJ, Saint Clare's Hospital in Denville, NJ where he has served as part of the Medical Executive Committee, and at Ridgedale Surgery Center in Cedar Knolls, NJ.
 He is Board Certified by the American Board of Otolaryngology since being eligible in 2000 and is a Fellow of both the American Academy of Otolaryngology and the American College of Surgeons.